soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 # Glossary

 documentation:Acceptance Criteria
-:   Acceptance Criteria can be used to judge if the resulting software satisfies the user needs.
+:   Acceptance Criteria can be used to judge if the resulting software satisfies the user's needs.
 A single user story/requirement can have multiple acceptance criteria.

 documentation:API
 :   Application programming interface (API) is a way for two or more computer programs to communicate with each other (source [wikipedia](https://en.wikipedia.org/wiki/API){target=_blank})

 documentation:Application profile
 :   Application profile is a specification for data exchange for applications that fulfil a certain use case.
-In addition to a shared semantics, it also allows for the imposition of additional restrictions, such as the definition of cardinalities or the use of certain code lists (source: [purl.eu](https://purl.eu){target=_blank}).
+In addition to shared semantics, it also allows for the imposition of additional restrictions, such as the definition of cardinalities or the use of certain code lists (source: [purl.eu](https://purl.eu){target=_blank}).

 documentation:Artificial Intelligence
 :   Artificial Intelligence (AI) is a field of study that develops and studies intelligent machines.
 It includes the fields rule based reasoning, machine learning and natural language processing (NLP). (source: [wikipedia](https://en.wikipedia.org/wiki/Artificial_intelligence){target=_blank})

 documentation:Assimilation
-:   Assimilation is a catchy term indicating the processes involved to combine multiple datasets with different origin into a common dataset, the term is somewhat similarly used in psychology as `incorporation of new concepts into existing schemes` (source: [wikipedia](https://en.wikipedia.org/wiki/Assimilation){target=_blank}).
+:   Assimilation is a term indicating the processes involved to combine multiple datasets with different origin into a common dataset, the term is somewhat similarly used in psychology as `incorporation of new concepts into existing schemes` (source: [wikipedia](https://en.wikipedia.org/wiki/Assimilation){target=_blank}).
 But is not well aligned with its usage in the data science community: ` updating a numerical model with observed data` (source: [wikipedia](https://en.wikipedia.org/wiki/Assimilation){target=_blank})

 documentation:ATOM
 :   ATOM is a standardised interface to exchange news feeds over the internet.
 It has been adopted by INSPIRE as a basic alternative to download services via WFS or WCS.

-documentation:Carbon sequestration
-:   Carbon sequestration the process of storing carbon (source: [wikipedia](https://en.wikipedia.org/wiki/Carbon_sequestration){target=_blank})

-documentation:Carbon stock
-:   Carbon stock the (predicted) amount of carbon stored in a soil

 documentation:Catalogue
 :   Catalogue or *metadata registry* is a central location in an organization where metadata definitions are stored and maintained (source: [wikipedia](https://en.wikipedia.org/wiki/Metadata_registry){target=_blank})